 “My iPhone 7 is stuck in boot loop, it won't respond to a reset or connect to iTunes.
 Any help would be much appreciated, thanks!”

-As we all know that iPhone can get stuck in boot loop for different reasons.
+iPhone can get stuck in boot loop for different reasons.
 The most common causes are listed below:

-iOS Upgrade: Apple keeps releasing iOS update to fix remaining bugs, however, if the upgrading process is accidentally interrupted, the device is very likely to be stuck in boot loop.
+iOS Upgrade: Apple keeps releasing iOS update to fix bugs, however, if the upgrading process is interrupted, the device is very likely to be stuck in boot loop.
 Sometimes, this problem also occurs after completing the update.